msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Increase the frame's base HP to 10.
     * The basic defender mech with Guardian should not have the same HP/armor statline as the damage-oriented Metalmark and Monarch— Replacement Parts and (marginally) higher Repair Cap be damned.

+* Replace the effect of Heroism with:
+    > "The Sagarmatha may Brace 2/scene."
+    * This change reflects the modification made to the Brace action while preserving the intent of Heroism (getting a "free Brace").

 ## IPS-N

 ### IPS-N Core Bonuses